kyverno/website/content/en/docs/Samples/best_practices/AddNamespaceQuotas.md

 linkTitle: "Configure namespace limits and quotas"
 weight: 2
 description: >
-  To limit the number of resources like CPU and memory, as well as objects that may be consumed by workloads in a namespace, it is important to configure resource limits and quotas for each namespace.
-The generated default limitrange sets the default quotas for a container.
 ---

 By default, Kubernetes allows communications across all pods within a cluster.
 Network policies and, a CNI that supports network policies, must be used to restrict communinications.